MicrosoftDocs/win32/desktop-src/medfound/mfpkey-zerobyteframesproperty.md

 ---
-Description: Specifies the number of video frames that are skipped because they were duplicates of previous frames. ms.assetid: ef4aa5a0-3788-493e-b541-c3a24509d939
+description: Specifies the number of video frames that are skipped because they were duplicates of previous frames. ms.assetid: ef4aa5a0-3788-493e-b541-c3a24509d939
 title: MFPKEY_ZEROBYTEFRAMES Property (Wmcodecdsp.h)
 ms.topic: reference